vardhangss/Motion_Detection/README.md

 # Motion_Detection
 This is a simple python program for motion detection.
+# Requirements
+1)You need have python installed.(lasted vesrion is preferable) 2)Import opencv-python
+  *command to install : pip install opencv-python
-If you like it check out my website : https://vardhangss.com
+3)If you like it check out my website : https://vardhangss.com